rubyandcoffee/reading_list/README.md

 - Ruby on Rails 7.1
 - SQLite3 (default database)
+- VueJS
-- Bootstrap & Sass for styling
+- Vuetify for styling
 - Vite for frontend assets
 - Ransack for advanced search
 - Wicked PDF for PDF export
 - Chartkick for charts
 - Redis for caching
 - Sentry for error tracking
-- Will Paginate for pagination
-- jQuery for dynamic UI